Gnathvm/edgetx-hazel/README-BUILD.md

 We will next fetch the EdgeTX source files from the GitHub main development branch into local subfolder /edgetx/edgetx_main in current user home, prepare the environment and build output directory.
 Issue, in the same terminal window as above, the following commands, one at a time:

-git clone --recursive -b main https://github.com/EdgeTX/edgetx.git edgetx_main
+git clone --recursive -b main https://github.com/Gnathvm/edgetx-hazel.git main

 cd edgetx_main && mkdir build-output && cd build-output